 The Prince’s Trust

 The Prince’s Trust believe that “every young person should have the chance to embrace exciting opportunities”.
 They help 11 to 30 year-olds to find the tools and confidence to try free courses and start careers.
+The Prince’s Trust approached Diversiti UK because they recognised a need to improve their diverse recruitment procedures and cultural awareness skills.

 The intended learning outcomes were to improve Prince’s Trust staff skills and confidence in talking to young people about providing diversity information, with the goal of increasing completion of demographic information on start and completion paperwork.
 This will enable more thorough and robust Equality and Diversity data to evidence Prince’s Trust performance in recruiting a workforce that reflects it’s local community.